mabrek/mabrek.github.io/_drafts/kafka-parquet-timeseries.md

         .addFetch(topic, partition, offset, fetchSize).build()
     val fetchResponse = consumer.fetch(fetchRequest)
     val messages = fetchResponse.messageSet(topic, partition)

-Next step is saving data into Parquet.
+### Saving data into Parquet

+[Parquet](https://parquet.apache.org/) API documentation doesn't seem to be published anywhere.
+Javadoc for [org.apache.parquet.schema.Types](https://github.com/apache/parquet-mr/blob/master/parquet-column/src/main/java/org/apache/parquet/schema/Types.java#L30) contains several schema examples.
+Writing local files from standalone application is not described anywhere but the module `parquet-benchmarks` contains class [org.apache.parquet.benchmarks.DataGenerator](https://github.com/apache/parquet-mr/blob/master/parquet-benchmarks/src/main/java/org/apache/parquet/benchmarks/DataGenerator.java#L68) which writes several variants of local files.
+Writing files depends on Hadoop classes so you'll need it as a project dependency (there's an [issue](https://github.com/Parquet/parquet-mr/issues/305) for that)

+I decided to use 'wide' schema when each metric has its own column (to make use of delta encoding etc.):

+    val types = mutable.Set[Type]()
+    ...
+    // for each message collect unique keys as types types += Types.optional(DOUBLE).named(key)
+    ...
+    val schema = new MessageType("GraphiteLine",
+        (types + Types.required(INT64).named("timestamp")).toList)

+Boilerplate to create ParquetWriter object:

+    val configuration = new Configuration
+    GroupWriteSupport.setSchema(schema, configuration)
+    val gf = new SimpleGroupFactory(schema)
+    val outFile = new Path(targetFolder,
+          s"$topic-$partition-$offset-$nextOffset.parquet")
+    val writer = new ParquetWriter[Group](outFile,
+        new GroupWriteSupport, GZIP, DEFAULT_BLOCK_SIZE,
+        DEFAULT_PAGE_SIZE, 512, true, false, PARQUET_2_0,
+        configuration)

+For each unique timestamp row (called group in Parquet) is added.
+It contains values for all metrics at that time:

+    for (timestamp <- timestamps) {
+        val group = gf.newGroup().append("timestamp", timestamp)
+            for ((metric, column) <- columns) {
+                column.get(timestamp).foreach(group.append(metric, _))
+            }
+        writer.write(group)
+    }
+    writer.close()

-Open questions are:
+### Open questions

-can Parquet handle very wide schema with 100k columns and more? is it possible to merge schema which has a change in column type from int to double?
+Can Parquet handle very wide schema with 100k columns and more?

+Is it possible to merge schema which has a change in column type from int to double?

+How to get data from Parquet into R? ([issue](https://github.com/Parquet/parquet-format/issues/72))